Three Ways to Incorporate Click Paths

 But first, let’s just celebrate that you got leads in your funnel!
 THAT IS AWESOME!

-But don’t get too carried away, because we really need to start by asking ourselves some hard questions about the path in which your prospects have come to you.
+Now we really need to start by asking ourselves some hard questions about the path in which your prospects have come to you.
 By better understanding that, we can understand the context of how to give them the best experience on our properties.

 Here are the questions I recommend starting with: